deployment-academy/deployment-academy.github.io/content/posts/hugo/hugo-gh-pages-n-actions.md

 ```

 Hugo will initialize a server and watch for changes.
 You can keep this session
-running as you interact with your site in the browser and open a new terminal.
+running as you interact with your site in the browser, so open a new session for
-Open the page on the web browser: `http://localhost:1313/`
+the next commands.
+Check the site on the web browser: `http://localhost:1313`

-Add a new content:
+Add a new post:

 ```bash
 hugo new posts/build-a-hugo-site.md